Story about my Brother, General Hieu

 A little more than a year later, on October 6, 1959, Hieu received another evaluation which echoed his earlier one.
 He was again highly recommended for attendance at the Command and General Staff School.

-However, it was only when General Le Van Nghiem replaced General Tran Van Don as 3rd Military Region Commander at the end of 1962 that my brother was assigned to attend this military college.
-In this American Embassy document, my brother let know the reason for delay was due to his refusal to join the Can Lao party:
+However, it was only after General Le Van Nghiem replaced General Tran Van Don as 3rd Military Region Commander at the end of 1962 that my brother was assigned to attend this military college.
+In this American Embassy document, my brother let know the reason for the delay was due to his refusal to join the Can Lao party:

 Hieu recently told a senior US official in MR-3 that he was denied promotion for an extended period because he believed it inappropriate as a military officer to join Diem’s Can Lao Party even though he was importuned to do so.
 This probably explains being passed over many times for Leavenworth.

 His 3rd Class of the Dalat National Military Academy classmates that were sent to attend the USCGSC included: Major Do Ngoc Nha in 1957, Major Huynh Van Ton in 1957, Lieutenant Colonel Lu Mong Lan in 1958, Lieutenant Colonel Bui Dzinh in 1960, Major Vo Dinh in 1960, and Major Do Trong Thuan in 1961.

 My brother attended the Associate Course from January 5 to May 10, 1963.
 His classmates were Major Do Ke Giai, Major Dang Thien Ngon and Lieutenant Colonel Nguyen Xuan Thinh.

 US Army Command and General Staff College

 1. English Proficiency: Major Hieu demonstrated an excellent command of written English and had an excellent command of the spoken language.

 2. General Attitude: Interested, eager, and cooperative, Major Hieu participated in the academic and social activities of his section.